Nicanor008/NicanorKorir/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Awesome Stuff
+- 🔭 I’m currently learning and working on Awesome Stuff
-- 🌱 I’m currently learning DevOps(GCP) & Data Strcutures & Algorithms(DSA)
 - 👯 I’m looking to collaborate on anything interesting
 - 💬 Ask me about JS | MERN | Python | Pencil Art Drawing | Mentorship |
 - 📫 How to reach me: [DM On Twirra @nicanor_nic](https://twitter.com/nicanor_nic)